 rental property‘s performance, you’ll love this post.

-Is This a Good Investment?
+Rental Property a Good Investment?

 If you’ve been talking about buying a rental property with friends and family, there was probably someone who told you some horror story about owning

 It’s important not to make an emotional decision when buying a

 Cash On Cash Return

-For example, if you put $100,000 cash into the purchase of property and the annual pretax cash flow is $10,000, then your cash-on-cash return is 10%.
+For example, if you put $100,000 cash into the purchase of a property and the annual pretax cash flow is $10,000, then your cash-on-cash return is 10%.